SplitEnz/skin.estuary.pvr.plus.nexus/README.md

 ### Dependencies

-Estuary.PVR+ does not require any additional dependencies to work.
+EstuaryPVR+ (nexus) does not require any additional dependencies to work.
 However, some addiotnal PVR features will only work when the Skin.Helper.Script is installed.
 This addon can be downloaded from here [https://github.com/kodi-community-addons/script.skin.helper.service]

 # License